SFDO-Community/Summit-Events-App/docs/set-up.md

 3. Click on the "Public Access Settings" button at the top of the site definition page.

-4. On the site details page click on the "Assigned Users" button.
+4. On the site details page click on the "View Users" button.

 5. On the user list find your guest user and click on the name of that user.